PavelCz/multiagent-competition/README.md

   - `env.model` -> `env.sim`
   - Some attributes were renamed.
 - Update for compatiblity with newer version of `numpy`.
 - Some agents clipped actions before calculating rewards, some didn't.
-Now there is consistently no clipping.
+Now there is consistently no clipping in this codebase, although it is still clipped to actuator bounds inside `MujocoEnv`.
 - The `numarrows` attribute in xml was removed due to it having no function.
 - Remove copied code of `openai/gym`'s `mujoco_env` in favor of importing from gym.
 - Remove `policy_py` which relies on `tensorflow<2`